phillid/paramano/README.md

 * MAKE to override default make program `make`
 * CC to override default compiler `gcc`
 * PARAMANO_SET to override default paramano-set program of `BINDIR/paramano-set`
-* DEBUG can be set to anything to build a huge amount of debug output stuff into parmano and parmano-set
 * DESTDIR (only for `make install`)